-Benzodiazepines are tranquilizers that work by depressing activity in the central nervous system.
-Medications like Klonopin enhance the activity of a neurotransmitter called GABA, which reduces the intensity of anxiety symptoms while causing the muscles of the body to relax.
-Klonopin has anticonvulsant properties as well and is sometimes used to treat seizures.
+Klonopin enhances the activity of a neurotransmitter called GABA, which reduces the intensity of anxiety symptoms while causing the muscles of the body to relax.
+It has anticonvulsant properties as well and is sometimes used to treat seizures.

-While benzodiazepines are usually quite effective as a short-term antidote for anxiety, their potency comes with a price: benzodiazepines are highly addictive and should never be used in ways inconsistent with their prescription.
-Klonopin is every bit as addictive as any other type of benzodiazepine, and men and women who abuse this medication are playing with fire.
+While Klonopin can be effective as a short-term antidote for anxiety, its potency comes with a price: Klonopin is highly addictive and should never be used in ways inconsistent with its prescription.

 When consumed safely and in moderation, Klonopin and the other benzodiazepines can effectively produce the desired results for which they’re prescribed.
 But their ubiquity is alarming, and the dangers associated with their misuse cannot be ignored: